-The Center for Nursing at the Foundation of New York State Nurses’ Cathryne A. Welch Center for Nursing Research (CNR) offers the Nursing Research Fellowship program through sponsorship from ANA-NY.
+The Center for Nursing at the Foundation of New York State Nurses’ Cathryne A. Welch Center for Nursing Research (CNR) offers the Nursing Research Fellowship program through sponsorship from the American Nurses Association – New York (ANA-NY).
 The goals of the program are to increase understanding of the professional association and to prepare Fellows for involvement in research activities.

-A member of the Center for Nursing Research will serve as his or her research coach.
+A member of the Center for Nursing Research leadership team will serve as his or her research coach.
 Travel expenses and overnight accommodations, as needed, will be provided by the Fellow’s sponsor.

 Current Research Fellow